 There are more than 21,000 acres of protected watershed land on Mt.
 Tamalpais and in the west Marin hills, including seven reservoirs which provide 75% of the water for central and southern Marin.
-The Marin Municipal Water District (MMWD) was founded in 1912 and manages the watershed land in central and southern Marin, including the seven reservoirs.
+The Marin Municipal Water District (MMWD) was founded in

+1912 and manages the watershed land in central and southern Marin, including the seven reservoirs.
 The MMWD watershed has 92 miles of roads, 59 miles of trails, and a network of wildfire protection fuel breaks.
-Access and use of the lands by the public is limited to protect the natural landscape.
+Access and use of the lands by the public is limited to protecting the natural landscape.
 During extreme fire weather conditions, such as Red Flag Warnings and other emergencies, vehicle access is limited on MMWD land.

-The North Marin Water District (NMWD), founded in 1948, is an independent special district in the northern portion of the county and operates under the authority of Division 12 of the California Water Code.
+The North Marin Water District (NMWD), founded in 1948, is an independent special district in the northern portion of the county.
 NMWD provides water service to the greater Novato area and to areas of West Marin (Point Reyes Station, Olema, Bear Valley, Inverness Park, and Paradise Ranch Estates).
 NMWD purchases approximately 80% of its Novato water supply from the Sonoma County Water Agency, with the remaining 20% derived from the District's Stafford Lake Reservoir (located in Marin County just west of Novato) and recycled water.

-1.6 Marin County's Wildland Urban Interface
+1.6 Marin County's Wildland Urban Interface (WUI)

-The WUI zone map used throughout the CWPP and this Fire Plan was assembled using geographic information system (GIS) data layers acquired from the Marin County GIS web portal, MarinMap.
+The WUI zone map was used throughout the CWPP, and this Fire Plan was assembled using geographic information system (GIS) data layers acquired from the Marin County

+GIS web portal, MarinMap.
 The WUI zone helps inform decisions on where to focus vegetation management and fuel reduction projects.
-The WUI zone determination has also been a major component of MCFD's Strategic Fire Plan, which in turn is part of CAL FIRE's Strategic Fire Plan.
+The WUI zone determination has also been a major component of MCFD's Strategic Fire Plan since the late 1990's, which in turn is part of CAL FIRE's Strategic Fire Plan.

 Homes and structures located anywhere in and around the WUI are at a higher risk for exposure to wildland fire.
-Fire can spread rapidly throughout WUI areas through adjacent structures and/or vegetation, or by ember dispersion.
+Fire can spread rapidly throughout WUI areas through adjacent structures and/or vegetation, or by ember broadcast.
 Property owners in the WUI have a responsibility to prepare their property for structure defense by providing adequate defensible space and complying with WUI building codes and ordinances (see Section 7).
-The WUI boundaries for Marin County were determined based on areas with high structure density and proximity to areas with a high density of burnable fuels.
+The WUI boundaries for Marin County were determined based on areas within a limited range of structure density and proximity to areas with a high density of burnable fuels.

-Figure 4 of the CWPP shows Marin County's WUI boundaries overlaid with population density; as shown in the figure, much of the county's population resides in or near the WUI.
-Unincorporated rural areas within the county include the coastal communities of Muir Beach, Stinson Beach, and Bolinas; communities near Tomales Bay including Olema, Point Reyes Station, Inverness, Inverness Park, Marshall, Tomales, and Dillon Beach; and rural areas in the interior valleys including Nicasio, Lagunitas, Forest Knolls, San Geronimo, and Woodacre.
-These communities are primarily situated within or adjacent to the WUI, with moderate to dense concentrations of structures.
+Figure 4 shows Marin County's WUI boundaries overlaid with population density; as shown in the figure, much of the county's population resides in or near the WUI.
+Also located within the WUI are unincorporated suburban areas within the county which include the coastal communities of Muir Beach, Stinson Beach, and Bolinas; communities near Tomales Bay including Olema, Point Reyes Station, Inverness, Inverness Park, Marshall, Tomales, and Dillon Beach; and rural areas in the interior valleys including Nicasio, Lagunitas, Forest Knolls, San Geronimo, and Woodacre.

 Marin County has approximately 60,000 acres of WUI adjacent to 200,000 acres of watershed.
-Response times in these communities present significant challenges to keeping fires from directly impacting the communities and sub-divisions (especially those within the SRA) as emergency fire access and evacuation egress is limited by narrow, winding roads lined with dense vegetation.
+Response times in these communities present significant challenges to keeping fires from directly impacting the communities and sub-divisions (especially those within the State Responsibility Areas (SRA)) as emergency fire access and evacuation egress is limited by narrow, winding roads lined with dense vegetation.